My Letter to a Friend

 First, I suggest that there are very few people who have not thought of suicide.
 It is part of the realities of human life.
 But, suicide is not just a “mind” thing.
 It is not a “logical” thing.
 It can be and is a “heart surrounded in unrealized and unrecognized emotions” thing.
 It can be a “feelings unknowingly overwhelming a person” thing.
 When injured, harmed or ill, rational thought and logic does not heal the mind.

 Secondly, from a different take on it, I will offer that one of the practical spiritual lessons of experiencing the desire to end our life, is to reach a point in our own consciousness where we step back and begin to understand how any human being at all can reach a point in one’s life where we desire to end our life in suicide.
 When whatever has come forth in life to move us to reach this point in our own life where we desire suicide, we can begin to understand how others can reach points in their life, where they desire it.
 Ultimately, this practical lesson, can help us to begin to have the compassion within us for others who turn to suicide as their solution.
-This growing compassion and understanding can serve us greatly as humans in this world leading us to ever more ways to connect to those who are struggling with suicidal thoughts.
+This growing compassion and understanding can serve us greatly as humans in this world leading us to ever more ways to connect to those who are struggling and suffering with suicidal thoughts.

 This awareness, deeper understanding, and connection are no small things.
 We gain when we can learn and understand what it’s like for human beings to be human beings with real human turmoil, loss and pain, etc. which can lead to this choice.
-As humans, the questions related can deal with the despair we feel, the grief we feel, the sorrow we feel, the experience of being lost in life, the disconnection from others we may experience, as well as the pain of loss of that which we hoped for and sought in our lives.
+As humans, the questions related can deal with the despair we feel, the grief we feel, the sorrow and suffering we feel, the experience of being lost in life, the disconnection from others we may experience, as well as the pain of loss of that which we hoped for and sought in our lives.
 And not all of this is necessarily recognized in our conscious mind all at once.
 We can be unaware of what drives our considering/grasping at suicide.

-When we reach what feels to be the darkest place in our minds and hearts – and possibly finding it to be one of the most alone places within ourselves – then it can become possible to be able to understand why we think that ending our life might end the feelings, sorrow, grief, despair, loss or whatever else which may contribute.
+When we reach what feels to be the darkest place in our minds and hearts – and possibly finding it to be one of the most alone places within ourselves – then it can become possible to be able to understand why we think that ending our life might end the feelings, sorrow, grief, despair, loss and whatever else which may contribute.
 Although reaching this newly recognized understanding of humanity from this experience is a seemingly small idea, it has a very big effect on the connecting process of many human hearts.
 We can easily find that we believe that ending the human experience will end whichever deep black-hole we experience ourselves in.

 When we become more aware of this human experience, we can then see what drives humans to believe that stopping this life must be a solution.
-We can see what drives us humans to WANT ending this life to be a solution.
+We can see what drives us humans to WANT the ending of this life to be a solution.

 There is loss which we can go through, which we can’t readily identify.
 We can feel grief which we don’t know where it comes from.
 We can feel sorrow and pain which we have no understanding why.
 There are losses in our life – loss of our hope for better in our lives, loss of our intentions, loss of our dreams, loss of our desires, loss of our beliefs about life, and loss of our valuing of different parts of life and on and on.
 All of these aspects of life are very important to us and for humans, loss of ever kind is felt deeply and impacts our hearts and minds.
 We even feel it in our bodies.